bhisaac/5eFP/5eFP-SRD.md

 ### Medium Armor

-Medium armor offers more protection than light armor but also impairs movement more.
+Medium armor offers more protection than light armor, but impairs movement more.
 Medium armor reduces any damage dealt to you by 1 and grants bolster 1 at the start of an encounter, but the wearer has disadvantage on DEX checks related to moving silently.
 Your Defense while wearing medium armor equals 10 + DEX (maximum +2).

 ***Breastplate.*** This armor consists of a fitted metal chest piece worn with supple leather.
 Although it leaves the legs and arms relatively unprotected, this armor provides good protection for the wearer’s vital organs while leaving the wearer relatively unencumbered.